 Shimano GR9 Review

-Cons: Expensive, hotter than other shoes
+Cons: Expensive, not as breathable as other shoes

 Our Analysis and Test Results